liamgoss/EZRA/README.md

 ---

-## SECURITY NOTICE / DISCLAIMER
+## SECURITY NOTICE /
-This project was built with security-focused design principles; however, the zero-knowledge proof system **does not currently implement a Multi-Party Trusted Setup Ceremony**.
-As a result, the ZKP components should be considered experimental and are not suitable for production or adversarial environments at this stage.
+EZRA’s zero-knowledge proof system relies on a publicly available universal trusted setup (Powers of Tau) generated via a multi-party computation (MPC) ceremony.
+Security of the ZKP components assumes that at least one participant in the ceremony destroyed their secret randomness.

+The project **does not conduct its own ceremony** and instead reuses widely trusted, publicly verifiable parameters.
+While this trust model is standard for modern SNARK systems, EZRA’s ZKP integration should still be considered experimental pending further audit, formal verification, and adversarial testing.
 ---

 ---